CoCoNut-UvA/civicc-skeleton/README.md

 ```
 to build your compiler.

+**IMPORTANT**: After cloning, you should change the remote to point to a **private** repo you control.
+You can **not** achieve this via forking, because GitHub does not allow changing the visibility of a forked repo.

 # Creating an archive
 You can quickly create an archive for submitting to canvas as follows
 ```